 For instance, if you work out with lots of bag work, particularly on heavy bags, the recommended gloves are those that come with more padding up the front part of the mitts.
 You should also ensure your gear has robust support for your wrist to minimize injuries.

 Unfortunately, these gloves are not perfect where the main drawback is that they can be quite tricky to take on and off, which can be quite a pain if you have other exercises to do in your workout.
-It does not mean though that there is no solution for this issue.
+It does not mean though that there is no solution to this issue.

 The simplest way is to avoid laces and go for a Velcro strap, which promotes ease of taking on and off so you can perform other routines at the gym.